Table of Contents

 Knurling All the Way to the Collars

 Heck yeah.
 We all love this.
 Not because we actually use it.
-The thing is, it’s not mandatory for most of us, but you know, it’s a nice touch, an extra detail, and enough bars have this nowadays that the bar has been raised (sorry, last time I use that pun).
+The thing is, it’s not mandatory for most of us; more of a nice touch.
+Enough bars have this nowadays that the bar has been raised (sorry, last time I use that pun).

 Functionally this is important for that extra-wide snatch grip for really tall guys.
-Or anyone wanting to do a ridiculously wide grip.
-Like super-wide grip presses for variety’s sake.
-Or wide grip squats, just to be able to grip it a certain way.
+Or large guys with a very wide grip on their back squat, and using a narrow rack.
 This detail is sure sign that the manufacturer has put effort into keeping up with the times and producing a high quality bar meeting today’s standards.

 Reasonable Price Tag

 If you have a thousand bucks to blow, you would probably be buying multiple bars.
 If you’re in the “I just need one” mindset, you probably have somewhat of a budget.

 With that in mind, let’s keep the price under $300.
 That range will include a lot of really nice bars, without giving undue attention to the most expensive ones that are usually bought as dedicated bars that are engineered to be perfect for a certain type of lifting or even just a specific exercise such as special squat or deadlift bars.

 Fringe Sport makes some great products and, maybe as importantly, stands behind their bars.
 They guarantee this one with a lifetime warranty against bending.
 Cool!
 They don’t say, but I’m not sure they’ll replace it if you bend it by dropping it on a rack.

 And they have a 365-day return policy, which I think is the most generous in the whole industry right now.
 You get free shipping to begin with, and then you can send it back within a year, on a whim, and get all your money back.
 Evidently they don’t get many returns, or they wouldn’t be able to do this.